kuizto/prisma-edgeql/README.md

 # 🚧 Under active developement

-A first preview version will be published in the coming weeks (no set date).
+A first preview version will be published soon.

 Please star the repo if you are interested!